You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 When Should I Start Chiropractic or Physiotherapy During Pregnancy?

 You can start chiropractic or physiotherapy care at any stage of pregnancy.
-Early intervention is beneficial for addressing postural changes, reducing discomfort, and promoting better alignment to support your body as it adapts.
-Many women begin care during the first trimester and continue throughout their pregnancy for optimal support.
+Early intervention is beneficial for addressing postural changes, reducing discomfort, and promoting better alignment to manage your body as it adapts.
+Many women begin care during the first trimester and continue throughout their pregnancy for optimal guidance.

 Can Chiropractic and Physiotherapy Help with Posture During Pregnancy?